gwilliamtam/connect_four/README.md

 # connect_four

-You can demo this in http://willysites.com/connectFour
+You can demo this at http://willysites.com/connectFour